-The following provides a list of the expected land uses for development of the campus plan area.
-SDSU has the authority to interpret, in cases of uncertainty, the intent of the Campus Guidelines as to whether an unlisted land use may be developed based on its consistency with the vision and goals of the design guidelines and development expectations.
+The following provides a list of the expected land uses for development of the site plan area.
+SDSU has the authority to interpret, in cases of uncertainty, the intent of the Implementation Plan as to whether an unlisted land use may be developed based on its consistency with the vision and goals of the design guidelines and development expectations.

-Figure 3-1, Campus Plan Area
+Figure 3-1, Plan Area